Definition of Defined Benefit Plan (US Pension)

 - The employee would know their retirement amount in advance (from the day it signs the DBP contract).

 - Benefits are indifferent to stock market risk/fluctuations or increase/decrease in bond yield.

-- Comparing with DCP, the Defined Benefit Plan generates a higher return on investments which would include premature/ accidental death benefits to family members.
+- Compared with DCP, the Defined Benefit Plan generates a higher return on investments, including premature/ accidental death benefits to family members.

 - Due to the stable and risk-free nature of The Defined Benefit Plan, it leads to a higher workforce in the organization.
 This promotes loyalty and helps to retain valued staff.

 - As these funds are a collective investment and professionally managed, the savings generate higher returns with relatively less expense (cost of hiring a portfolio manager, administration charges, etc.).

 Disadvantages of Defined Benefit Plans

-- Employees exactly know how much they would get on retirement, they do not have the option to increase their retirement benefit.
+- Employees exactly know how much they would get on retirement; they do not have the option to increase their retirement benefits.